TikTok Star Charli D’Amelio Stuns In Sweet Series Of Selfies

-TikTok star Charli D’Amelio turned to Instagram on Friday, July 1o to share a series of sweet selfies.
-The teen sipped coffee while playing around with a variety of poses and expressions in the seven photo post.
+TikTok star Charli D’Amelio took to Instagram on Friday, July 10, to share a series of sweet selfies.
+The teen sipped coffee while playing around with a variety of poses and expressions in the seven-photo post.

-D’Amelio sported e a lavender halter top with white daisies scattered on it.
+D’Amelio sported a strapless lavender top with a pattern of white daisies scattered across it.
 She purchased the top from the popular clothing brand Hollister Co.
-She accessorized with a thin silver necklace from Tiffany and Co in the shape of a heart as well as dangling earrings.
-She showed off her bright pink and extra long acrylic nails while holding up her iPhone to snap the photos.
+She accessorized with a thin silver Tiffany & Co. necklace in the shape of a heart, as well as dangling earrings.
+She showed off her bright pink and extra-long acrylic nails while holding up her iPhone to snap the photos.
 The manicure was completed by a professional named Kim Truong.
 The teen’s phone case, which was produced by the brand Wildflower Cases, featured an adorable image of two baby seals.

-Many of D’Amelio’s fans took to the comments section of this particular post to compliment her on the selfies as well as to voice their admiration of her.
+Many of D’Amelio’s fans took to the comments section of this particular post to compliment her on the selfies and express their admiration for her.
 Many others took the time to congratulate her on reaching 70 million followers on TikTok.

 “Congrats on 70 million Charli!
 You deserve it all and there is so much more to come!” wrote one fan.